i2p/i2p.www/i2p2www/spec/proposals/156-ecies-routers.rst

 Then test and support ECIES routers building tunnels with a mix of ElGamal and ECIES hops.

-Then enable tunnel building through ECIES routers with a minimum version TBD.
+Then enable tunnel building through ECIES routers.
+No minimum version check should be necessary unless incompatible changes to proposal 152 are made after a release.

-Target release: 0.9.49 or 0.9.50, early-mid 2021
+Target release: 0.9.48, late 2020

 Ratchet messages to ECIES floodfills
 ----------------------------------------

 Implement and test reception of ECIES messages (with zero static key) by ECIES floodfills.
+Implement ant test reception of AEAD replies to DatabaseLookup messages by ECIES routers.

 Enable auto-floodfill by ECIES routers.
-Then enable sending ECIES messages to ECIES routers with a minimum version TBD.
+Then enable sending ECIES messages to ECIES routers.
+No minimum version check should be necessary unless incompatible changes to proposal 152 are made after a release.

-Target release: 0.9.49 or 0.9.50, early-mid 2021
+Target release: 0.9.49, early 2021

 Rekeying